-- found that shoreline concentrations of 2 radio nuclides (Caesium 137 and Americium 241) typical of the effluents from the Hinkley reactors do not decline significantly with distance from the Hinkley site as Government and Industry surveys had previously reported - noted that the presence of both Cs 137 and Am 241are indicators of the presence of Plutonium 239/240 and 241.
-(These are all listed as fission products discharged to sea from the Hinkley reactors)
+1: found that, over 2 years survey, shoreline concentrations of 2 radio nuclides (Caesium 137 and Americium 241) typical of the effluents from the Hinkley reactors did not decline significantly with distance from the Hinkley site as Government and Industry surveys had implied,

+2: noted that the presence of both Cs 137 and Am 241 are indicators of the presence of Plutonium 239/240 and 241.
+(These are all fission products discharged to sea from the Hinkley reactors)

-- found significant concentrations of Hinkley derived radioactivity in samples from all 11 sites (7 along the Somerset coast and 4 in South Wales) - found unexpectedly high concentrations in sediments from Bristol Docks, the tidal R. Avon, the Portishead shoreline, Burnham-on-Sea and Woodspring Bay - found that, along the Welsh coast all samples held significant (10Bq/Kg or more) concentrations of Caesium 137 and positive (i.e: not <less than) concentrations of Americium 241 - found that the highest concentration of both radio nuclides was detected at the most westerly of the Welsh sample sites (Splott Bay: Cardiff), which is also the most distant from the Hinkley point effluent outfalls - concluded that the degree of concentration of radioactivity at Splott Bay, implied a possible impact from the 2018 dumping of dredge wastes at the nearby Cardiff Grounds - demonstrated that the widely used, official method of analysing samples for only 15 hours was far less precise than analysing samples for 84 hours - proved that some of the sediment to be dredged from Bridgwater Bay and dumped at Portishead and Cardiff Grounds held well over twice as much Caesium 137 as the sediments around the dump sites, thus risking a localised increase in radioactivity concentrations as a result of the dumping of dredge waste - proved that the, much repeated, EdF PR statement that the material to be dredged and dumped "is typical of sediment found elsewhere in the Bristol Channel" was false and not even aligned with the empirical evidence provided by EdF itself.
+3: found significant concentrations of Hinkley derived radioactivity in samples from all 11 sites (7 along the Somerset coast and 4 in South Wales)

+4: found unexpectedly elevated concentrations in sediments from Bristol Docks, the tidal R. Avon, the Portishead shoreline, Burnham-on-Sea and Woodspring Bay

+5: found that, along the Welsh coast all samples held significant (10Bq/Kg or more) concentrations of Caesium 137 and positive (i.e: not <less than) concentrations of Americium 241

+6: found that the highest concentration of both radio nuclides was detected at the most westerly of the Welsh sample sites (Splott Bay: Cardiff), which is also the most distant from the Hinkley point effluent outfalls

+7: concluded that the degree of concentration of radioactivity at Splott Bay, implied a possible impact from the 2018 dumping of HPC dredge wastes at the nearby Cardiff Grounds

+8: demonstrated that the widely used, official method of analysing samples for only 15 hours was far less precise than analysing samples for 84 hours

+9: proved that some of the sediment to be dredged from Bridgwater Bay and dumped at Portishead and Cardiff Grounds held well over twice as much Caesium 137 as the sediments around the dump sites, thus risking a localised increase in radioactivity concentrations as a result of the dumping of dredge waste

+10: proved that the, much repeated, EdF PR statement that the material to be dredged and dumped "is typical of sediment found elsewhere in the Bristol Channel" was false and not even aligned with the empirical evidence provided by EdF itself.

+Tim Deere-Jones: (Marine Radioactivity Research & Consultancy) Dec 2021 On behalf of the Bristol Channel/Severn Estuary Citizens Science Radioactive Sediment Sampling Campaign Contact: timdj@talktalk.net Tel: 01834 871 011

-EDITORS NOTES:
+ADDITIONAL NOTES:

-Below, we provide Table 1 results from the Citizens Science project analysis of sediment samples taken from sites increasingly distant from Bridgewater Bay which has been receiving radioactive effluents from the 4 reactors of the Hinkley Point site for over 50 years.
+Below, we provide Table 1 results from the 2022 Citizens Science project analysis of sediment samples taken from sites increasingly distant from Bridgewater Bay which has been receiving radioactive effluents from the 4 reactors of the Hinkley Point site for over 50 years and from the recently redistributed dredge and dump wastes from the HPC site.